-BOUNCE is a pre-packaged mission experience that provides student ministries the opportunity to impact affected areas by being the hands and feet of Christ.
-This new student ministry platform offers students the opportunity to assist communities in their efforts to BOUNCE back from devastation after disaster has struck.
-In addition to disaster recovery projects, a BOUNCE mission features times of worship and reflection designed to help participants encounter and respond to God.
+BOUNCE Student Disaster Recovery offers students the opportunity to assist communities in their efforts to BOUNCE back from devastation after disaster has struck.
+Participants engage in disaster recovery projects, times of worship and reflection designed to help them encounter and respond to God.

 Mineral Wells, TX

 BOUNCE Student Disaster Recovery is a Great Option for Your Church

 Who is responsible for the student ministry at your church?
 Whether it’s a full or part-time youth minister or a group of volunteers, BOUNCE Student Disaster Recovery can help mobilize your students to be on mission.
 Students have a desire to make a difference in the world and BOUNCE provides them an opportunity to do just that through long-term disaster recovery and home rehabilitation projects.

 Here are some reasons to consider BOUNCE for your students.